ikenox/comment-api-on-gae/README.md

 ## About this project

+This project provides commenting API service.
+For example, this API can be used to put a commenting form into your blog site.
+By using this API you can post a comment, delete a comment and get the list of comments.

 This project is built in order to learn about followings.
 - Clean Architecture
 - Domain Driven Design